Decision-oriented joint optimization of evidence fusion based on event-conditioned credibility: Problem formulation

-\begin{example} (\textbf{Multi-sensors fault diagnosis}) Here, $\tilde A_1$, $\tilde A_2$, and $\tilde A_3$ stand for three different automotive system troubles: low oil pressure, intake system leakage, and electromagnetic valve jamming, respectively.
-It is supposed that the car has ``low oil pressure".
-Later on, the paper refers to this real occurrence as \textbf{true event} or \textbf{ground truth}.
-As shown in Table \ref{tab1:Example1Evidence}, five pieces of evidence are reported individually, with Sensor 1$\sim$4 working normally and Sensor 5 reporting an anomaly. \end{example}
+In this subsection, a multisensor evidence fusion example from \cite{28_wang2021new} is used to illustrate how credibility based solely on inter-evidence EDMs may underestimate critical evidence. \begin{example} (\textbf{Multisensors fault diagnosis}) Consider three distinct automotive faults: low oil pressure $\tilde{A}_1$, intake system leakage $\tilde{A}_2$, and electromagnetic valve jamming $\tilde {A}_3$.
+The state of vehicle is set to ``low oil pressure''.
+As shown in Table \ref{tab1:Example1Evidence}, five evidences are reported individually, with Sensor 1--4 working normally and Sensor 5 reporting an anomaly. \end{example}